reneegeck/G6PDcat/README.md

 ## Summary

-This repository contains data and code associated with Geck et al. 2022, as well as up-to-date tables of G6PD variants and functional information curated from published studies and databases.
+This repository contains data and code associated with Geck et al. 2023, as well as up-to-date tables of G6PD variants and functional information curated from published studies and databases.

 ## Citation

 Please cite: Geck RC, Powell NR, Dunham MJ.
-2022.
-Functional interpretation, cataloging, and analysis of 1,341 known and new glucose-6-phosphate dehydrogenase variants. bioRxiv. doi: 10.1101/2022.09.14.508023
+2023.
+Functional interpretation, cataloging, and analysis of 1,341 glucose-6-phosphate dehydrogenase variants.
+Am J Hum Genet.
+110(2):228-239.

 This repository is licensed under CC BY 4.0 for reuse with attribution.
 See LICENSE file for details.

 ## Repository overview

-The most up-to-date catalog files are in the root directory:
+The most up-to-date catalog files (February 24, 2023) are in the root directory:

 | File | Description |
 |:--------|:------------|